Nazariglez/gameup-web-sdk/README.md

 To use the GameUp SDK you will need an API Key.
 You can get one in the GameUp [Dashboard](http://dashboard.gameup.io).

-The SDK has an asynchronous client API; it uses jQuery Ajax to make network calls.
-Every client request uses a callback function to handle API responses.
+The SDK has an asynchronous client API; Every client request uses a callback function to handle API responses.

 ```js
 var client = new GameUp.Client("Your API Key");